-Most of us are keenly aware of the sharp rise in the housing market since the Fall of 2021 and into the spring of 2022.
+Most of us are keenly aware of the sharp rise in the housing market over the past few years.
 Most industry experts credit basic economics and poor logistics for the sharp rise in lumber prices, and consequently, home prices.

 Along with the rise in the value of the housing market was a rise in custom home builders’ average profit margins.
-Profit margins have risen steadily for the last three years, (2019-2021) and are on pace to increase again in 2022.
+Profit margins have risen steadily for the last three years and remain on pace to continue increasing.

 A profit margin is the percentage of total amount charged that a home builder will receive after overhead and constructions costs are paid